 COVID-19 and subsequent lockdowns have hit people’s finances hard across the UK.
-Increased time at home for adults and children alike brought changes in everyday behaviour.
+Increased time at home for adults and children alike brought changes in everyday behavior.
 Consumption of water rose overnight when the first national lockdown was announced at the end of March 2020 and we were all asked to increase our personal hygiene habits whilst at the same time, the country was treated to a lengthy heat wave.

 Anecdotal evidence indicates that the pandemic resulted in increases in household water consumption by circa 15-20%.
 Unfortunately this increase coincided with millions of people’s finances being hit hard – and there’s a strong correlation between the likelihood of someone being furloughed or losing their job and them having previously been on a low-income.